dylanpieper/ShinySurveyJS/readme.md

 ## Getting Started

 To get started with the Shiny Survey App, simply clone this repository, install the required R packages, and run `app.R`.

-You must define a survey in the query parameter in the URL to initialize a survey, e.g., `?survey=dynamicSurvey`.
+⚠️ **If you see a blank page, remember to define a survey in the query parameter in the URL to initialize a survey, e.g., `?survey=dynamicSurvey`.**

 ## Conclusion